-DNP Project in Anesthesia I (NAPIA-83901)
+DNP Project in Anesthesia I (NAPIA-83901)\

 This course emphasizes the synthesis, critique, and application of learning gained in the program to support quality clinical practice and organizational systems.
 The DNP candidate, in consultation with their academic advisor, proposes a project that begins with a thorough and scientific evaluation of a current healthcare issue requested by an approved healthcare entity.
 Following approval of the proposal by the academic chair and project committee, the DNP candidate will complete the doctoral project within two academic years as evidenced by the rendering of recommendation(s) or design of an innovative clinical practice or program solving an actual healthcare issue.
+Credit: 3 semester hours.
+Course Director: Dr. James Walker.

-DNP Project in Anesthesia II (NAPIA-84902)
+DNP Project in Anesthesia II (NAPIA-84902)\

 This course emphasizes the synthesis, critique, and application of learning gained in the program to support quality clinical practice and organizational systems.
 The DNP candidate, in consultation with their academic advisor, proposes a project that begins with a thorough and scientific evaluation of a current healthcare issue requested by an approved healthcare entity.
 Following approval of the proposal by the academic chair and project committee, the DNP candidate will complete the doctoral project within two academic years as evidenced by the rendering of recommendation(s) or design of an innovative clinical practice or program solving an actual healthcare issue.
-Credit: 4 semester hours
+Credit: 4 semester hours.
+Course Director: Dr. James Walker.